History of York Pullman

 With the onset of war in 1939, the Piccadilly garage was requisitioned and would never fully return to Pullman use.

-In 1951 the firm moved into new premises and Bootham Tower became their new home.
+York Pullman continued to provide much needed bus services throughout the war years and in 1951 the firm moved into new premises and Bootham Tower became their new home.

 Over the following decades, the firm continued to flourish and by the 1970s it was carrying over 1,000,000 passengers annually.
 In addition to offering service buses it also provided customers with an extensive day excursion programme as well as holidays.